 - Encourage a healthy eating style by following MyPlate recommendations at meals.
 Aim to make half your plate fruits and vegetables, a quarter grains, and the remaining quarter protein, along with a serving of low-fat or fat-free dairy or calcium-fortified alternative.

 Fitness and Wellness

 - Get active.
 Add physical activity whenever you can into your day, whether it's taking a family walk after dinner or joining the gym.
-Fitness centers often offer group classes for kids, such as swimming or dance.
 Remember, children and teens should get 60 minutes or more of physical activity per day, and adults should get two and a half hours per week.